Mildred Inks Davidson Dalrymple

 Mildred Inks Davidson Dalrymple (1920–2012) was an American military aviator during World War II as a Women Airforce Service Pilot (WASP) and later became a public speaker, recounting her flying adventures on behalf of the U.S. Air Force.
 The WASP received the Congressional Gold Medal as a group for their service.

 Biography

 Mildred Inks, known as "Millie," was born on February 14, 1920, to Roy Banford Inks and Myrtle Louise Moss.
 Millie was a tiny newborn, weighing just over three pounds, and was placed in "an improvised incubator—a shoe box with a lamp."

-She graduated from the Texas State College for Women, majoring in journalism, and then accepted an editing job with the Texas legislature.
+She graduated from The University of Texas at Austin, majoring in journalism, and then accepted an editing job with the Texas legislature.
 She married bomber pilot Bill Davidson in 1942 and took the name Millie Davidson, but he was soon shot down and killed on a military mission over the North Sea during World War II.